Why Do I Feel So Lonely?

 Later in life, people may continue searching for the connection they were unable to fully experience earlier.

-Sometimes loneliness reflects not only a lack of present connection, but also an unfinished movement toward love from the past.
+Sometimes loneliness reflects not only a lack of present connection, but an unfinished movement toward love that never fully reached completion.

 Belonging and Exclusion